dan-lovelace/hacker-news-pro/README.md

 });
 ```

-# Creating and Publishing Versions
+# Creating and publishing versions

 To create and package a new version for publishing: